107208579/tracking/shortcuts/README.md

 **Shortcuts :: eventSearchMinusTime**
 Specifies the amount of minutes the search function should look back in time from now to find the same type of event.
-* 5
+* 1
 * 5
 * ...
 <br />

 **Shortcuts :: eventSearchPlusTime**
-Specifies the amount of minutes the search function should look back in time from now to find the same type of event.
+Specifies the amount of minutes the search function should look forward in time from now to find the same type of event.
 * 5
 * 10
 * ...
 <br />

 **Shortcuts :: acousticFeedbackVoice**
-Specifies text the device should say when the shortcut is run.
+Specifies text the device says when the shortcut is run.
 * Woohoo!
 * Shortcut run successfully!
 * ...